-To make the quiche filling, start by sauteeing the veggies.
-First the onion and zucchini go in, followed by garlic and sun-dried tomatoes.
+To make the quiche filling, start by sauteing the veggies.
+First, the onion and zucchini go in, followed by garlic and sun-dried tomatoes.
 Last, stir in the herbs and turn off the heat.

 Whisk the eggs with half-and-half and add salt and pepper – a little red pepper flakes are highly encouraged – and the gruyere cheese.

 Line the crust with the cooked veggies and then pour in the egg mixture.
 Once it’s in, scatter the goat cheese crumbles across the top of the quiche.

 Bake the quiche until the pie edges are golden brown and the egg base is set; you shouldn’t have much jiggle.
 To be extra safe, use a baking thermometer and the internal temperature will reach 165°F.

 The hardest part is letting the quiche set up once it’s done baking.
 I recommend waiting at least 30 minutes before slicing into it, otherwise, you might end up with a bit of a runny quiche.

 Quiche is one of those amazing foods that can be served for breakfast or lunch (hi, brunch), or even dinner if you’re vibing that way.
 This means there are so many wonderful options to pair it with.